In this post, I’m going to show you how I create amazing looking featured images to use in my blog posts from start to finish.

 By default, featured images are usually generated first when sharing a link to an article on social media.

 Featured images come in all shapes and sizes.
 For example, for this blog, I use full-width, 1920px custom featured images.
 For my personal brand blog at FabrizioVanMarciano.com, I prefer to use smaller 750px width featured images.

 Are featured post images really that important?

-Featured images don’t just open up a great blog post, but they can also help to compel web users to want to click on and read the post or page, and like I said, especially since featured images are the primary image that’s often associated with a shared link on social media, so it’s the first thing people see before anything else.
+Featured images don’t just open up a great blog post, but they can also help compel users to want to click on, and read an article or page, and like I said earlier, featured images are the primary image that’s often associated with a shared link on social media, so it’s the first thing people see before anything else.

-What tools do you need to create amazing featured post images?
+What tools do you need to create amazing looking featured post images?

-I use mostly premium tools for my business as most of you may know.
-However, you don’t need to go out and spend money on new image editing tools.
+I use mostly premium (paid for) tools in my business as most of you may know.
+However, you don’t need to go out and spend money on new graphic design tools for this.
 There are plenty of free image tools you can find and use out there.

 - Photoscape (Free and premium App)

 - Affinity Designer (Premium App)

 - TinyPNG (Free online service)